metaroonlabs/scooby-doo-data-processor/README.md

 5. Push your branch to your fork on GitHub (`git push origin my-feature`).
 6. Open a pull request on the original repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.

-The project documentation has been updated to include the complete `scoobydoo_data_processor.py` script provided earlier.
-This should cover all the requested features and provide a clear guide on how to use and contribute to the project.